-In 2019-20 the company recognised a loss of £0.8m.
-A number of sites are completed and being actively marketed
+In 2019-20 the company recognised a profit of £3.7m which is consistent with it's position as developing sites for sale.
+A number of sites have now completed and are being actively marketed, whilst a pipeline of future development sites is being identified.